Skip to content

 Consider how each of these sentences uses adverbs.

 The second sentence includes “where“, though in this context it’s not to pose a question, and so it’s not used interrogatively.
 Instead, it’s modifying a verb (namely, “work”) and makes the relation to its antecedent (“the building”) clear.
-These types of adverbs are known as relative adverb; as they help relate elements within a sentence to each other.
+These types of adverbs are known as relative adverbs (they relate elements within a sentence to each other).

 The third sentence shows a simple adverb, which modifies a verb, adjective or another adverb.
 Altogether, this makes up 3 main classes of adverbs: interrogative, relative and simple.